Research & trials

 Investigator instigated studies using psilocybin supplied by COMPASS

 We are keen to further research that will change mental health outcomes and help patients who have not been helped by other treatments.
-To support this, we work in collaboration with academic institutions and researchers around the world.
-We provide our cGMP (clinical Good Manufacturing Practice – the highest manufacturing grade) psilocybin to researchers at below cost price or for free, eg as part of the Medicines Chest programme of the European College of Neuropsychopharmacology (ECNP).
-We are looking at extending this approach to other eligible scientific associations and researchers with approved protocols.
+To support this, we work in collaboration with select academic institutions and researchers around the world.
+We provide our cGMP (clinical Good Manufacturing Practice – the highest manufacturing grade) psilocybin to researchers free of charge, in exchange for the right to use safety data.
+Researchers are expected to cover packaging and shipping costs with our logistics provider.

 For these investigator instigated studies, we also provide support in protocol development, through a project manager and input from our Scientific Advisory Board.